MAIF/otoroshi/manual/src/main/paradox/usage/1-groups.md

 <img src="../img/models-group.png" />
 @@@

-a `service group` is just come kind of container for `service descriptors`.
+A `service group` is just some kind of logical container for `service descriptors`.
 A `service group` also has some `api keys` assigned that will be used to access all the `service descriptors` contained in the `service group`.

 ## Create a service group

 A `service group` is a really simple structure with an `id`, a name and a description.
-To create a new one, juste click on the `Add item` button
+To create a new one, just click on the `Add item` button.

 @@@ div { .centered-img }
 <img src="../img/service-groups-add.png" />